 Seek support: Caring for a loved one who has dementia can be overwhelming and draining.
 Constantly caring for someone takes up a great deal of your time and can take an emotional toll.
 It is important that you take time for yourself to process the emotions you are feeling and to have time to relax.
 There are many dementia support groups offered by area hospitals and churches that can be very helpful.
 A local therapist may also be able to provide self-care tips to prevent caregiver burnout.

-Find an inpatient center: Find an inpatient center that specializes in care of adults who have dementia.
-Ask the intake staff questions you may have about treatment plans and the ways they handle the challenges associated with dementia.
+Find an inpatient center: Find an inpatient treatment center or hospital that specializes in care of adults who have dementia.
+Ask the intake staff at the treatment center or hospital questions you may have about treatment plans and the ways they handle the challenges associated with dementia.
 Take the time to discuss these options with your loved one so that they feel comfortable with the treatment process.

 Why Seek Treatment at Highland Ridge